ngsv/food-ordering/README.md

 ## Getting Started

 1. Install all dependencies (using the `npm install` command).
-2. Rest database using the `npm run db:reset` command.
+2. Reset database using the `npm run db:reset` command.
-3. Run the development web server using the `npm run local2` command.
+3. Run the development web server using the `npm run local` command.
 4. The app will be served at <http://localhost:8080/>.